 This includes a range of positions.
 A traditional approach might, for example, go as far as emphasizing the nuclear family and complete abstinence from sex before marriage.
 Alternatively, this approach might simply involve placing less emphasis on sex outside of the context of marriage and more emphasis on abstinence.
 Or finally, it might just involve focusing less on sex outside of the context of marriage.

-M.C.A. 's approach to sex-ed: We are a Christian Private School.
+What M.C.A. says: We are a Christian Private School.
 Our sex education is from a Biblical, Ethical and Moral base.

 Preschools and kindergartens tend to have a particular curriculum or curricular approach.
 This refers to what is taught and how it's taught.
 Most preschools have a curriculum that comprises a blend of best practices drawn from multiple curriculum types.
 A preschool's curriculum may or may not, though, reflect its higher-level curriculum (if it's part of a school with elementary or secondary programs)